-This report asks the Operations and Finance Committee to recommend to the Council a number of changes to the Treasury Management Policy following a review of the Policy.
+This report seeks the approval of the Operations and Finance Committee to a number of proposed changes to the Treasury Management Policy.

 DELEGATION

 The Operations and Finance Committee has the delegation to consider this matter.
 The current Governance Structure and Delegations for the 2016-19 triennium states that the Operations and Finance Committee has been delegated: